-If you eat 50g of bran flakes (which is a big portion), then you will have between 22g and 28g of sugar, depending on the brand of bran flakes you choose.
-This is not far from the recommended daily sugar intake by NHS.
-For this reason, we can safely say that bran flakes are pretty high in sugar and therefore should be consumed in moderation (watch your portion size!).
+If you eat 50g of bran flakes (which is a big portion), then you will have between 5.4g and 7g of sugar, depending on the brand of bran flakes you choose.
+This contributes towards around 20% of the daily recommended sugar intake.

-The best is to choose an unsweetened wholegrain breakfast cereal that contains no added sugar for a healthier alternative—especially if you are trying to lose weight or reduce the amount of sugar you consume.
+Although bran flakes are not very high in sugar, it is still better to choose an unsweetened wholegrain breakfast cereal that contains no added sugar for a healthier alternative—especially if you are trying to lose weight or reduce the amount of sugar you consume.